Rules for achieving financial wellness

 Rule #3: Don’t Wait for Solutions: Create Them

 Instead of waiting for the right solution to come along, seek it out.
 Identify your problem, assess the situation, research options and implement a solution.
 For example, are you living paycheck to paycheck?
 Jot down all of your expenses, your debts, and your income.
 Review the list to understand where you're spending money.
 If you spend a majority on groceries, research coupon clipping.
 Clip some coupons and test it out for a month.
-Here are some additional resources to help you.

 Rule #4: Negativity Kills